eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.234
+- Missed flagging some temp boosts: nav code and the glass switching statuses.
+(Now they should unstick if stuck)

 ## 3.233
 - Fixed temp boosts on loading: it was using the start rather than current values of power and countdown because of another change I made to allegedly make testing easier for myself.
 Riiiight.
 - Finished Dragon Foundry